zrax/string_theory/doc/st_buffer.md

 ## Details

-The ST::buffer<char_T> class provides basic storage for a contiguous sequence of characters.
+The ST::buffer&lt;char_T&gt; class provides basic storage for a contiguous sequence of characters.
 This is used internally by [ST::string](st_string.md), as well as a storage area for the various UTF conversion results.
 It can also be used by itself as a way to store characters in various encodings; for example, [ST::wchar_buffer](#wchar_buffer) objects may provide convenient storage for Win32 APIs which use the wchar_t variants.

 Note that ST::buffer objects are meant to be used primarily as storage, not for string manipulation.
 You should convert the buffer to an ST::string in order